 913.178.01 Homewood campus

-JHU full-time faculty/staff are eligible for 80 percent tuition remission.
+JHU full-time faculty/staff are eligible for 80% tuition remission; spouse for 50%.
 You will be unable to register online and receive the discount.
-Contact 410-516-8516 for more information.
+Please contact 410-516-8516 for more information.